antfie/FoxBot/README.md

 ## How Can I Support This?

-We welcome fixes, features and financial support.
+We welcome fixes, features and donations.

 ## Running It